 The R.K.
 Bailey Art Studios provides a 30,000-square-foot space for drawing, printmaking, photography studio and darkroom, and classrooms.
 The expansive, contemporary building accommodates growth in art programs at the University.

 The Saunders Fine Arts Center provides a 13,000-square-foot space for painting, ceramics and sculpture, as well as the wood shop and metal fabrication and foundry areas; and an outdoor art workspace.

 R.K.
 Bailey Art Studios is also home to the University’s Scarfone/Hartley Gallery, which exhibits student and professional work.
-Since 1990, the Galleries have hosted an innovative STUDIO-f visiting artist program that brings to campus such prominent artists as Sam Gilliam, Louisa Chase, Ed Paschke and Audrey Flack.
+Since 1990, the Galleries have hosted an innovative Meridian Scholar visiting artist program that brings to campus such prominent artists as Sam Gilliam, Louisa Chase, Ed Paschke and Audrey Flack.
 Students can meet and learn from these professional artists.

 The department shares a state-of-the-art computer lab with the communication department that is used for the creation of digital media and video production.
 This Apple server-based facility boasts 40 Mac computers and is used for classes and independent work by students.

 To be considered for an art scholarship, students should submit a portfolio by March 1, 2019.
 The portfolio should consist of 10 examples of the student's best work from any combination of media with some examples of drawings.
 The drawings submitted should not be from photographs, but observed from life.